box/developer.box.com/guides/box-ai/ai-models/aws-claude-4-5-sonnet-model-card.md

 ---
 # AWS Claude Sonnet 4.5

-**AWS Claude Sonnet 4.5** model is a high-performance model designed for building complex agents, delivering leading coding capabilities and executing across development tasks.
+The **AWS Claude Sonnet 4.5** model is a high-performance model designed for building complex agents, delivering leading coding capabilities, and executing across development tasks.
 It excels at autonomously planning and executing complex, multi-step workflows and is particularly effective in areas like finance, research, and cybersecurity.

 ## Model details